matthiashimmelmann/matthiashimmelmann.github.io/index.md

 My Bachelor's thesis <a href="https://matthiashimmelmann.github.io/documents/bachelorarbeit.pdf">"Galois Groups and Fundamental Groups on Riemann Surfaces"</a> at Freie Universität Berlin was advised by <a href="http://www.math.titech.ac.jp/~shanekelly/">Shane Kelly</a> and treated categorial equivalences between specific function fields and the fundamental group on smooth surfaces.
 I received the <a href="https://www.math.berlin/preise/bachelorpreise-bmg.html#BMGTag2018">bachelor's prize of the Berlin Mathematical Society</a> for it.
 My Master's thesis <a href="https://matthiashimmelmann.github.io/documents/Masterarbeit_Himmelmann_GPCA.pdf">"Generalized Principal Component Analysis on Algebraic Varieties"</a> was also conducted at Freie Universität Berlin, with the goal of developing a robust method for finding vanishing ideals from point samples.
 I was advised by <a href="https://sascha.timme.xyz/">Sascha Timme</a> and supervised by <a href="https://math.berkeley.edu/~bernd/">Bernd Sturmfels</a>.

-Outside of academia, I enjoy food, coding, traveling, playing board games, climbing and solving puzzles.
+Outside of academia, I enjoy cooking and consuming delicious food, coding, traveling, playing board games, climbing and solving puzzles.

 <br><br>
  <p style="text-align: center;">